GCSE Sociology is a fascinating area of study that focuses on the complexities and behaviours within human society.

 - demonstrate an understanding of the process of research design for a specific area of research, including practical difficulties and ethical issues

-- demonstrate an understanding of the relevance and usefulness of various primary and secondary sources for a specific area of research
+- show an understanding of the relevance and usefulness of various primary and secondary sources for a specific area of research

 - demonstrate the ability to interpret data presented in a variety of forms.